cs50/roku50/README.txt

 After a duration the app should appear.

+After confirming that you app is finalized, go to your web browser and type in the ROKU_DEV_TARGET (your IP address for the roku).
+A grey screen should appear.
+This is the second method of uploading btw.
+In the top left hand corner you will see three options, the third of which should be Packaging.
+Follow their instructions and you should end up with a downloadable pkg file.
+This is what you need to upload on the roku developer's site.

+Go to the developer's site, click "Manage Channels" and follow the instructions from there.

 7. Conclusions

-You can use my code to toy around with the Roku.
+And that's how to publish a channel on roku.
 It's very finnicky.
 It has been known to bite.

 Good luck!